 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-In this article, I will teach you the MOST important things you need to know in order to start.
+I will teach you the MOST important things you need to know in order to start with lucid dreaming!

 We will cover the following:

 - How to trigger a lucid dream: 11 best lucid dream triggers

 – When does it happen, and what is it like?

 – Is lucid dreaming proven?

 – What is the use and purpose of lucid dreaming?